wusimpl/AntigravityQuotaWatcherDesktop/README.en.md

 > This application requires logging in with a Google account and obtaining an Access Token.
 The token is stored locally only and will not be uploaded to any server.
 > However, please note: **Anyone with your token can access your Google Cloud resources**.
 Please keep your configuration files safe.

-**A standalone desktop application for real-time monitoring of Google Antigravity AI model remaining quota.**
+**A standalone desktop application for real-time monitoring of Google Antigravity AI model quota and Kiro Credits.**

 This is the desktop version of [Antigravity Quota Watcher](https://github.com/wusimpl/AntigravityQuotaWatcher) extension.
 No local Antigravity environment required, check your quota anytime, anywhere.